 The following people have the specific right to ask the Local Authority (LA) to conduct an EHC needs assessment for a child or young person aged between 0-25:

-- the child’s parent;
+- the child or young person’s parent;

 - a young person over the age of 16 but under the age of 25;

 - a person acting on behalf of a school or post-16 institution (ideally with the knowledge and agreement of the parent or young person where possible);